-Lake Sonoma is created by the Warm Springs Dam which holds back the waters from Dry Creek.
+Lake Sonoma is created by the Warm Springs Dam, which holds back the waters from Dry Creek.
 During a normal rainfall season, the lake has nearly 50 miles of shoreline.
-Lake Sonoma is about a two-hour drive from San Francisco and is lees than an hours drive from Santa Rosa.
+Lake Sonoma is about a two-hour drive from San Francisco and is less than an hour’s drive from Santa Rosa.

 Reservations are usually required during the busy summer camping season.
 The Warm Springs Creek area has 58 hike-in campsites, all of these sites lake views.
 Some of these campsites require hiking steep trails to reach them.

-A second option for camping at Lake Sonoma is the Liberty Glen Campground.
+The second option for camping at Lake Sonoma is the Liberty Glen Campground.
 This campground does not have access to the shoreline of the Lake.
-At the main entrance to the park, there is a day use area with a visitor center and fish hatchery.
+There is a day-use area at the main entrance to the park with a visitor center and fish hatchery.

 A public boat ramp is located at the Warm Springs Bridge.
-Lake Sonoma Marina has a boat ramp, slips along with rental boats, jet skis, kayak and paddle boards.
-The marina also offers picnic areas with BBQ’s for a fee and has a small store.
+Lake Sonoma Marina has a boat ramp, slips, rental boats, jet skis, kayak, and paddleboards.
+The marina also offers picnic areas with BBQs for a fee and has a small store.